illidan-for-real/divneth2/README.md

 # divneth2
-refactor of diversenether with a better searching algorithm
+refactor of diversenether with a better searching algorithm (to be implemented)